-Galveston Bay Shellfish Grade: D (Requires Action/
+Galveston Bay Shellfish Grade:

+D (Requires Action)

-Deteriorating) The species of shellfish analyzed for the report card included blue crabs and three species of shrimp.
-Blue crab have seen a significant decline since 2001, as have pink shrimp populations.
-White shrimp appear to be maintaining their population levels and brown shrimp appear to be recovering.
-Rapid human population growth in the Galveston Bay/Houston region -
+The species of shellfish analyzed for the report card included blue crabs and two species of shrimp.
+Blue crab have seen a significant decline, earning a grade of F for 2003-2017.
+White and brown shrimp appear to be maintaining their population levels.
+Rapid human population growth in the Galveston Bay/Houston region which brings with it increased recreational and commercial use of the Bay, decreased habitat acreage, and increased stress on the system as a whole - has had a major impact on shellfish in Galveston Bay.